atharvanmahajan/Solar-System-Dynamics/README.md

 ## How to run code?
 The easiest way is to simply copy the code from the repository into any jupiter notebook and tweak the model parameters.
 Make sure you have the latest verison of [Python 3.7](https://www.python.org/downloads/release/python-377/) to get accurate results

+The project also relies heavily on [matplotlib]([https://matplotlib.org]) and [numpy](https://numpy.org) libraries, so make sure you have the latest versions of both the libraries.

+# matplotlib installation

+You can install matplotlib either through terminal using `pip install matplotlib` or directly typing into jupiter notebook using
+`conda install matplotlib`